 Once the fire is close, smoke and flying embers will reduce visibility and make travelling extremely hazardous.
 Fallen trees or power lines and abandoned vehicles may block roads.
 Even quiet horses may panic if they are separated from their mates and asked to load onto a float by tense and worried handlers in adverse weather conditions with high winds, flying embers, and smoke.

 Plans to evacuate your horse early should include:-

 - An agreed predetermined trigger such as the declaration of a Severe fire rating (which will coincide with a Total Fire Ban) or the announcement of an Extreme and above fire danger rating;

-- Having a well prepared, well equipped, roadworthy float/truck, tow vehicle, sufficient petrol and experienced driver readily available;
+- Having a well prepared, well equipped, roadworthy float/truck, tow vehicle and experienced driver readily available;

 - A well trained horse that will reliably load on to a float;

 - An estimation of how long it will take to hitch up your float, drive to your paddock, load your horse(s) and leave.
 Factor this time period into your evacuation plan and do a dry run.
 Consider making your float readily accessible by taking it home on Total Fire Ban days;